doars/doars/packages/doars-ipc/README.md

 # @doars/doars-ipc

-Adds a IPC context and directive that handles communication with servers.
+Adds an IPC context and directive that handles communication between the back-end (Bun) and the front-end (WebView).
+Designed for use with `@webviewjs/webview` or similar webview libraries that support bidirectional communication via `postMessage` (WebView → Bun) and `evaluateScript` (Bun → WebView).

+The plugin automatically creates a client-side IPC handler that uses `window.ipc.postMessage()` to send requests to the Bun host, and expects the host to route responses back via JavaScript evaluation.

 ## Install